namikazebadri/AnsibleScripts/README.md

 # Ansible Scripts

-This repository contains Ansible playbooks to install Docker, Docker Compose and run any containers from docker-compose.yml files in __./vars/composes__ folder.
+This repository Contains Ansible playbooks for CentOS, Debian and Ubuntu.
+Uses Docker, Docker Compose, Ansible Vault and secure setup for environment variables.
+Provides a wide range of Docker Compose scripts too, integrated with Ansible Vault for secure variables.

 ## Requirements